 Video 3: Sheep’s Wool Test After Heavy Rain

 Unfortunately, the wool could not really convince after the rain.

-The defensive effect was not completely gone, but it was much less than before.
+The protective effect was not completely gone, but it was much less than before.

-Maybe because the salt or other repelling substances were washed out.
+Maybe the salt or other repelling substances were washed out.

-Therefore, the method could be useful if the wool is used in areas protected from rain and irrigation water.
+Therefore, the method could be useful if the wool is protected from rain and irrigation water:

-So for example in a greenhouse, in a tomato house, in a winter garden or in all sorts of covered terrain.
+For example in a greenhouse, in a tomato house, in a winter garden, or in all sorts of covered terrain.

 And if you are or know a shepherd or a shepherdess, you could get plenty of dirty wool each springtime.

 Otherwise, there are the already mentioned sheep wool pellets.

 But it is doubtful that the pellets would be resistant to rain.